je2mz/zomZomHappyFunZone/playableCharacters/Archer.md

   **Damage:** 1d6 + 4

   **Description:** You shoot 5 arrows at 1 or multiple targets.
-Roll attack and damage once.
-Each arrow deals the same damage separately.
+Roll once for damage.
+Each enemy in the area takes the damage individually.